You are here:

 Information concerning all types of visa

-- Handling charge for each application: € 60.00 payable in USD and in cash when the visa application is submitted at the Embassy of Switzerland (please note that the fee is subject to fluctuation of the exchange rate; please have approx. USD 90.00 available).
+- Fees for Schengen and Swiss National visa applications: € 60.00 / USD 83 payable in USD and in cash when the visa application is submitted at the Embassy of Switzerland

 - Personal appearance at the Embassy by the applicant is required for all first-time applicants.
 The Embassy reserves the right to ask applicants for personal appearance or interviews, regardless whether they traveled to Switzerland, Austria and/or the Principality of Liechtenstein before.